 More after the break

-Read the full John Wick: Chapter Two 4K Ultra HD Blu-ray review
+Read the full Paddington 2 4K Ultra HD Blu-ray review

-The Oscar-nominated comic-book film gets a cracking 4K disc as Hugh Jackman's Wolverine/Logan bows out in style.
+The Oscar-nominated comic-book film gets a cracking 4K release as Hugh Jackman's Wolverine/Logan bows out in style.

 It's shot digitally, but Logan has a film-like quality that remains sharp and clear.
 Despite the serious subject matter, it's a colourful film - scenes have a lovely sense of warmth, texture, and richness.